-In the late 70’s and early 80’s Marcia was in regular use at ‘Steam at Bodiam’ events and was often a roving ambassador for the K&ESR at County Shows and other outdoor exhibitions.
+In the late 70's and early 80's Marcia was in regular use at 'Steam at Bodiam' events and was often a roving ambassador for the K&ESR at County Shows and other outdoor exhibitions.
 Marcia was withdrawn from service in 1982 for restoration, which was completed in 2011 but sadly her firebox was found to be defective.
 Marcia returned to steam in the spring of 2022 and is a particularly popular locomotive with our younger visitors.

 No.14 - Charwelton

 This locomotive was built in 1917 by Manning Wardle for the Parkgate Iron and Steel Company of Charwelton, Northamptonshire.
 There she worked virtually single handed on ironstone quarry lines for upwards of 25 years.
 By the beginning of World War 2 Charwelton was almost worn out and was transferred to the Sproxton quarry in Lincolnshire for major overhaul.
-The quarry railway there closed in 1963 and Charwelton came to the K&ESR the following year.
+The quarry railway there closed in 1963 and Charwelton was purchased (for £280) by the K&ESR Loco Trust, arriving the following year.

 Charwelton was steamed for works trains on a number of occasions but was found to have severe cracking in the firebox.
 She was subsequently sold to a member and restored away from the railway, returning in September 1982, immaculately turned out in lined umber livery and has been a frequent performer on Locomotive Driving Experience courses.